Bwindi Impenetrable National Park

 - Flight from Entebbe International Airport or Kampala’s Kajjansi airfield to Kisoro

-- Gorillas tracking is best when Bwindi’s tracks are not so wet, and there is more sunlight (June to August and December to February).
-Slippery paths and infrequent mist make wildlife watching more challenging during the rainy season of the year – April-May and November.
+Gorilla tracking is best when Bwindi’s tracks are not so wet, and there is more sunlight (June to August and December to February).
+Conversely, slippery paths and infrequent mist make wildlife watching more challenging during the rainy season of the year – April-May and November.